-Companies constantly claim various things to be part their “core competences.”
-But, are these really Core Competences?
+Companies constantly claim various things to be part their “core competencies.”
+But, are these really Core Competencies?
 How do we determine if something qualifies as a Core Competence?
-Perhaps most importantly, how do we develop Core Competences?
+Perhaps most importantly, how do we develop Core Competencies?

 To address these questions, let’s introduce the Core Competence Model.
 This is a strategy framework that starts the strategy process by thinking about the core strengths of an organization.
 Whereas the traditional outside-in approach (e.g. Porter’s Five Forces, BCG Matrix) places the market, competition, and customer at the starting point of the strategy process, the Core Competence Model does the opposite.
 It states that in the long run, competitiveness derives from an ability to build a Core Competence at lower cost and more quickly than competitors.